MTrinkiesJr/homebridge-glances/README.md

 ```

 You need to install [Glances](https://github.com/nicolargo/glances) on your target system and start it in `server mode`, which is done via the paramater `-w` and enbale the `sensors` plugin.
-To enable the `sensors`plugin, which should be the standard, you need to start the Glances server with your own configuration.
+You need to enable the `sensors`plugin, which is not the standard.Start the Glances server with your own configuration.
 See -> [Configuration Docs](https://glances.readthedocs.io/en/stable/config.html).
 You can also put aliases to you sensors there, so on default they have generic names like 'it3451' etc.
 Example: